Academic Regulations and Procedures

 An instructor may, after notice to the student, initiate the withdrawal of a student from a course because of non-attendance.
 The grade of ‘W’ will be recorded if this occurs on or before the 54th day of classes.
 After this date, an ‘F’ will be recorded.

-P/NP—Sophomores, juniors, and seniors may choose to take certain courses on a pass/no pass basis, with the permission of the student’s advisor.
+P/NP—Sophomores, juniors, and seniors may choose to take certain courses on a pass/no pass basis, with the permission of the student’s academic advisor.
 These courses may be selected from courses not included in the general education requirements or courses required in the student’s major(s) or minor(s).
 Such a course will be entered on the student’s transcript as either ‘P’ or ‘NP.’
 A form signed by the student’s advisor must be filed with the Registrar by the end of the third week of class (15th day of classes) for a course to convert to the P/NP option.
-Forms are available online through Blackboard > Registrar’s Office > class.
-Professors will submit a grade normally designated for the course on RavenZone and the grades will be automatically converted as follows: ‘A’ to ‘D’ as ‘P,’ or ‘F’ as ‘NP.’
+Forms are available online.
+Professors will submit a grade normally designated for the course on RavenZone and the grades will be automatically converted as follows: ‘A’ through ‘D’ as ‘P,’ or ‘F’ as ‘NP.’
 Eligible students are limited to one pass/no pass course per semester.

 GPA Calculation